mahuntington/python_sql/SQL/lessons/sql_2.md

 You can combine tables horizontally

-Append each row of the `companies` table onto the end of each row of the `people` table
+Append each row of the `companies` table onto the end of each row of the `people` table.
+Note, this is only for display purposes.
+It does not save what is displayed anywhere in memory

 ```sql
 SELECT * FROM people CROSS JOIN companies;
 ```

 Do the same, but display only the rows where `people.employer_id` matches `companies.id`.
 Note that when you have multiple tables, you'll need to specify which table which column belongs to.
 Otherwise, as with the case of `id`, it could be ambiguous which table the column belongs to.
+When one column (such as `people.employer_id`) references the `id` column of another table, it is called a "Foreign Key".

 ```sql
 SELECT * FROM people JOIN companies ON people.employer_id = companies.id